D/S Vespasian

 Convoy available at OB 276

-Vespasian is listed in Convoy HN 8 from Norway to the U.K. in Jan.-1940, together with several other Norwegian ships.
+According to A. Hague, Vespasian sailed in Convoy HN 8 from Norway to the U.K. in Jan.-1940, together with several other Norwegian ships - follow the link for more info.

 When war broke out in Norway on Apr.
 9-1940 she was at The Downs, departing that same day for Rouen, where she arrived Apr.
 10. Another voyage was made to Rouen early in May, and later that month she travelled to Nantes - see Page 1 of the archive documents.

 From the same document, we learn that she made a voyage from the U.K. to Sydney, C.B. in July that year.
 I have no convoy information for this voyage, had she sailed independently?
 Having made a voyage to Chatham, N.B. and back to Sydney, C.B., she headed back across the Atlantic again on Aug.
-15 in the slow Convoy SC 1, in which the Norwegian Eva was sunk.
+15 in the slow Convoy SC 1, in which the Norwegian Eva and others were sunk - follow the links for details.
 Vespasian had a cargo of pit props for Manchester, where she arrived, via various other ports, on Sept.
 11. She now returned to Sydney, C.B., with arrival there on Sept.
-29 (again, I have no convoy details for this voyage), and the following month we find her in Convoy SC 8, cargo of pit props for West Hartlepool.
+29 (again, I have no convoy details for this voyage), and the following month, we find her in Convoy SC 8, cargo of pit props for West Hartlepool, where she appears to have remained for quite a long time - again, see also Page 1.

 A French visitor to my website has told me that she's still listed as Betta on Nov.
 25-1940, at which time she sailed in a convoy from Dakar (at Casablanca on Dec.
 5. Sailed from Casablanca on Dec.
 14-1940 in convoy.
 At Oran on Dec.
 17), however, this must be a mix up with another ship, possibly the Danish Betta?
 This ship was requisitioned at Dakar by the Vichy French in June 1940 and renamed Saint Albert, then seized by the Germans at Marseilles in Nov.-1942.
 Wrecked in a storm at Valencia harbour in Febr.-1943 (broken up in 1946).
 There also seems to be some confusion over this ship in J. Rohwer's book.
 He says Vespasian was the ex Danish Betta, but the Danish Betta (ex Betty) was built in 1931, so again, this appears to be a mix up on his part.